What to do With Leftover Pumpkins

 It has been reported that approximately 18,000 tonnes of pumpkin waste is binned every year.

 Why is this such a problem?
-Other than the grand shame of wasting 18,000 tonnes of fantastic quality food, pumpkins produce methane when they decompose.
+Other than the grand shame of wasting so much fantastic quality food, pumpkins produce methane when they decompose.
 Methane is a greenhouse gas that traps 100 times more heat in the atmosphere than carbon dioxide.

-Pumpkin flesh is very similar to other squashes; therefore, it is easy to imagine using them alongside recipes where squash would typically be used, or as a replacement.
-For example, it is very easy to slip pumpkin into curries, stews, soups, and even vegetable heavy pasta sauces or vegetable bakes.
+Pumpkin flesh is very similar to other squashes and it is easy to use them as a replacement in recipes where squash would typically be used.
+For example, you can effortlessly slip pumpkin into curries, stews, soups, and even vegetable heavy pasta sauces or vegetable bakes.